IBM/oic-i-agentic-ai-tutorials/i-oic-rbac-using-obo/README.md

 ## Option 1: Manual Configuration

-If you prefer not to run the automation script, you can manually update the configuration by following the documentation.
+Follow the documentation to  update the `.env` file.

     embed_chat_webapp/.env